- 13 Dec 2024

 Oracle Provider

-Provider=OraOLEDB;Data Source=MyOracleDB;User Id=myUsername;Password=[[PASSWORD]];
+Provider=OraOLEDB;Data Source=myOracleDB;User Id=myUsername;Password=[[PASSWORD]];

 Microsoft Provider

-Provider=MSDAORA;Data Source=MyOracleDB;User Id=myUsername;Password=[[PASSWORD]];
+Provider=MSDAORA;Data Source=myOracleDB;User Id=myUsername;Password=[[PASSWORD]];

 PostgreSQL

-Provider=PostgreSQL OLE DB Provider;Data Source=myServerAddress;location=myDataBase;User ID=myUsername;password=[[PASSWORD]];
+Provider=PostgreSQL OLE DB Provider;Data Source=myServerAddress;Location=myDatabase;User ID=myUsername;Password=[[PASSWORD]];

 Teradata